Modern day Alumni Relations 1: Millennials And Their Impact

 A recent study shows that 75% of millennials are more likely to donate to a charity before they donate to their Alma mater.

-The reason for this is pretty straightforward: Millennials are value-based.
-They are less interested in donating to their alma mater, as they may not really see the same value as getting involved with an organization or another non-profit.
+The reason for this is pretty straightforward : Millennial are value-based.
+They are less interested in donating to their Alma mater, as they may not really see the same value as getting involved with an organization or another non-profit.

 Therefore, any school that asks for a Millennial’s financial support for an unspecified cause with an unspecified impact is going to fall short of winning those gifts more often than not.